claucece/Secure-Messaging-Summit/code-of-conduct.md

 Since we are running an online summit, we require that every participant represent themselves by the name that they use for their professional work.
-No participant can impersonate another person or conceal themself behind a pseudonym.
+No participant can impersonate another person.
 In addition, any speech or imagery that are posted in the chats or during any of the various activities must be appropriate and in comply with the noted policy.

 If you believe there has been a violation of these policies, or have any concerns relating to conduct of participants at the event, we encourage you to